AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/sql-and-business-insights-with-solutions.md

 Datasets: `nfl_combine`

-- Which colleges produces the most nfl players?
+- Which colleges produce the most NFL players?
-- How does the 40 yard dash, vertical, broad jump, and bench differ between atheletes drafted into the NFL vs undrafted?
+- How do the 40-yard dash, vertical, broad jump, and bench differ between athletes drafted into the NFL vs undrafted?
 How do the metrics vary by draft round?
-- Which colleges produces the best quarterbacks?
+- Which colleges produce the best quarterbacks?
 How about other positions?
 How did you define the best?
-- Who is the best athelete?
+- Who is the best athlete?
 What metrics would you analyze to prove your case?

 ### 6. Airbnb

 Datasets: `datasets.airbnb_searches`, `datasets.airbnb_contacts`

-- How many people search for hosts on airbnb?
+- How many people search for hosts on Airbnb?
 - How many nights are most people searching for when trying to book a host?
 - What day of the week are most people checking in?
 What day of the week are most people checking out?
 - What type of rooms are most people searching for?
 - What’s the acceptance rate of requests?
-- What can airbnb do to increase the number of bookings?
+- What can Airbnb do to increase the number of bookings?